preservim/vim-pencil/README.markdown

 In the example above, for files of type `markdown` and `textile`, this plugin will auto-detect the wrapping approach, with `hard` as the default.
-But for files of type `text`, it will *always* use hard line endings.
+But for files of type `text`, it will *always* initialize with hard line break mode.

 ### Commands